ryota-skating/FS-Jump3D/README.md

 ### Using JSON files

 The JSON files contain the same data as the original C3D files.
-To convert a JSON file into a common 3D pose format, place the downloaded JSON file in the `data/json` directory and run the following command:
+To convert JSON files into the common 3D pose format, place the downloaded JSON files in the `data/json` directory and run the following command:
 ```zsh
 python utils/format.py
 ```